serverless/blog/posts/2017-10-19-3rd-party-rest-api-to-graphql-serverless.md

 ---
-title: Turning a 3rd party REST API to GraphQL with Serverless
+title: Creating a Serverless GraphQL Gateway on top of a 3rd Party REST API
 description: Integrate GraphQL with Lambda; turn a 3rd party REST API to GraphQL.
 I built a microservice to interface with the Flickr API using Serverless, GraphQL and Hapi.js.
 date: 2017-10-19
 layout: Post